jcubic/velvet/README.md

 Vanilla JavaScript Universal CSS in JS library

-Similar to [Facebook styleX](https://stylexjs.com/) but run it's not a compiler only library that runs at runtime.
+Similar to [Facebook styleX](https://stylexjs.com/) but it's not a compiler only library that executes at runtime.
 It's also library agnostic.
 Inspired by React Native [StyleSheet API](https://reactnative.dev/docs/stylesheet) and compatible with strict *CSP* ([Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) and nonce.